The AI Control Problem

 - By taking advantage of technologies, such as spears, tranquiliser guns, and specially built enclosures

-- By strength of numbers, with different humans grouping together to boost their presence
+- By strength of numbers, with individual humans grouping together to boost their defensive capabilities

 - By raw cunning, in order to outwit the planning of the physically stronger animals.